cmjt/stelfi/cran-comments.md

 * Examples using Suggests packages wrapped in `requireNamespace`
 * `old = options()` ; `on.exit(options(old))` added to `.onLoad` in `zzz.R` so that user settings are reset when function is exited
-* Ensures that no packages are installed within any function. `stelfi_load_inla` in `zzz.R` prompts user to do so by printing the commend required.
+* Ensured that no packages are installed within any function. `stelfi_load_inla` in `zzz.R` prompts user to do so by printing the commend required.

 ## Test environments